 How Can I Enroll in a Florida ADI Course?

-You may only take the Florida ADI course with a provider that has been approved by the state of Florida.
+You may only take the Florida ADI course with a provider that has been authorized by the state of Florida.
 There are two kinds of classes you are allowed to take: In-Class, or Online.
 In-Class courses take place over the course of 12 hours, in a classroom.
 The Florida ADI course online can be taken at home, at work, or anywhere you can get an Internet connection.
 The biggest benefit of the online version is that you can choose your own pace, doing the lessons one by one, or all at once.